ShehabEl-DeenAlalkamy/sentinel-dashboard/README.md

   - `Prometheus Server` on your local machine at `http://localhost:30001`.
   - `Jaeger UI` on your local machine at `http://localhost:30002`.
   - `hotrod app UI` on your local machine at `http://localhost:30003`.

+> :memo: **Note:** the installation will expose ports `30000 to 30010` where you can easily expose any service you want using `NodePort` service and access it locally, you can conifgure the range you want from you [Vagrantfile][vagrantfile-nodeport-range].

 - Automatically configure `jaeger-all-in-one` instance located in `default` namespace as a datasource in `Grafana Server`.
 - Automatic scraping of:
   - `jaeger-operator` metrics located in `observability` namespace.